2020 Essay Contest Winners

 FROM ST. ALBERT THE GREAT SCHOOL: PASTOR MSGR.
 JOSEPH DUNCAN, PRINCIPAL MRS. SANDRA MCDEVITT, DIV.
 I AWARD WINNER DANIELLE CARRADORINI TOGETHER WITH DN.
 KEVIN MCCARTHY, MARYKNOLL MISSION EDUCATOR

-1ST PLACE WINNER - DANIELLE CARRADORINI
+1st Place - DANIELLE CARRADORINI

 A Civilization of Love Includes Everyone